AriFordsham/GHCWiki/typechecking.md

 In other words we have a partial type with a number of holes, where pure inference is an outer `Infer ...` as before and pure checking is no `Infer ...` sub-terms.
 I used this in a toy compiler once and it seemed to work OK.

 This enforces 2 as before, but rejects 1.
-(Why stop at function types?
-Perhaps because of expected "blame" with `case` elimination?).
+Why stop at function types?
+Perhaps because of expected "blame" with `case` elimination?

 I hope this could be used to make the code for partial type signatures more natural.
+Even if `case` remains the same, inferring the scrutinee's type rather than checking it against something gleaned from the constructors, partial type signatures generate richer checking cases.

 # Current state (August 2019)